web2py/py4web/README.md

 ## WSGI

 py4web is a WSGI application.
-To obtain th WSGI app simply do:
+To obtain the WSGI app simply do:

 ```
 from py4web.core import wsgi